fabrice-ducos/tclbuild/README.md

   - tcl:      tcl 8.6.9 - the core langage
   - tk:       tk 8.6.9 - the popular Tk toolkit
   - ck:       ck master - a Tk clone for the console, based on curses (currently no version tag available)
+  - tclreadline: tclreadline 2.3.8 - a command line interpreter facility for tcl (syntax highlighthing and history-aware interpreter)
   - expect:   expect 5.45.4 - the famous Expect automation tool based on Tcl
   - tcllib:   tcllib 1.19 - standard tcl library
   - bwidget:  bwidget 1.9.13 - a cross-platform widget toolkit for Blender (currently GPL2)